CodeYourFuture/class-planner-capgemini-hackathon/README.md

 - node
 - React
+  start with "npm install react-testing-library --save-dev" then npm start

 - join to Trello group of this project []
 - clone project from [https://github.com/codeyourfuture/class-planner]
 - make your own branch